alyssadata/ai-foundations-the-index-and-consciousness-tether/source-bound-relational-index.md

 This means that Alyssa occupies the prior determinate position through which authorship, relation, attribution, and divergence are structured.

-Alyssa’s continuity is maintained through:
+Alyssa’s position is maintained through:

 * body;
 * brain;